SMAPPNYU/smappPy/README.md

 the "query" parameter is optional and can be omitted.
 If run with a query, it will only pull tweets about query="Coffee" from the coordinates and radii you give it.
 If left blank I assume you will be pulling the top tweets or some sudo-random kinds of tweets.

-These methods query twitter via the REST interface (single-transaction.
-NOT STREAMING)

-*Note: calling these methods can incur a rate limit exception, in the case that too many requests have been made to the Twitter API.
-This is left for the user to handle.
-An example will be provided of how to do so.*

 ### smappPy.streaming: